THeath15/Mechacar_Statistical_Analysis/README.md

 # Deliverable 2 :Summary Statistics on Suspension Coils - Written Summary:

 **Below is the Table created from datasets read from Suspension_Coil.csv file**

 ![Suspension_Coil Dataframe](https://user-images.githubusercontent.com/92903447/154816760-0e0dcb14-45d8-4510-93ca-ebe4b5e4bbbb.png)

-**The suspension coil’s PSI continuous variable across all manufacturing lots** Below table shows the summary statistics of all of the manufacturing lots
+**The following PSI metrics for each lot: mean, median, variance, and standard deviation **Below table shows the summary statistics of all of the manufacturing lots**

 ![Total_summary(suspension_coil](https://user-images.githubusercontent.com/92903447/154816758-de3c35a5-d5f6-445b-89c1-a10f852a3adc.png)

-**The following PSI metrics for each lot: mean, median, variance, and standard deviation.**
 Below table shows the shows the summary of summary Suspension coils by manufacturing lot number.
-The means of the lot number are similar to population mean
+The means of the lot number are similar to population mean.

 ![Lot_summary(suspension_coil)](https://user-images.githubusercontent.com/92903447/154816782-bef203ff-3f4d-419f-8fdd-cf51c93ac3af.png)

 **The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?**